Deciding on which dog breed to make your next family member is not one of the easier decisions you will have to make in your life.

 Physical Traits of the Mal-Shi

-The Mal-Shi is considered a toy sized dog breed which has long flowing straight or slightly wavy hair.
+The Mal-Shi is considered a toy-sized dog breed that has long flowing straight or slightly wavy hair.
 As a general rule, the Mal-Shi may be all white or white with tan markings on its body and ears.

 Depending on the dominant parent breed, its coloring may have combinations of black, brown and white.

-This dog requires a significant amount of maintenance, such as brushing of its fur on a daily basis.
+This dog requires a significant amount of maintenance, such as brushing of its fur daily.
 This breed has hazel or amber eyes and a black nose.

 How Big is a Full-Grown Mal-Shi?

-Categorized as a toy-sized breed, a Mal-Shi can reach the modest height of 10 inches when a full grown adult.
+Categorized as a toy-sized breed, a Mal-Shi can reach a modest height of 10 inches when a full-grown adult.

-This dog breed weighs anywhere from 6-12 pounds, making it compact and a very suitable companion for those who enjoy traveling with their pet.
+This dog breed weighs anywhere from 6-12 pounds, making it compact and a very suitable companion for those who enjoy traveling with their pets.